georgegu1997/georgegu1997.github.io/_pages/about.md

 I am a Ph.D. student in the [Robotics and Embodied AI Lab (REAL) Lab](https://montrealrobotics.ca) at Mila / Université de Montréal, advised by Prof. [Liam Paull](https://liampaull.ca) and Prof. [Chris Pal](https://sites.google.com/view/christopher-pal).
 My research interests lie at the intersection of machine learning and autonomous vehicles, with a particular emphasis on data-driven simulation, edge-case generation, and end-to-end autonomy.
 I am particularly excited about the role that simulation can play in scaling Level 4+ autonomous vehicles and how generative models can improve the realism and controllability of driving simulators.

-During my Ph.D., I have done an internship at [Torc Robotics](https://torc.ai) on generative models for data-driven simulation, working closely with [Roger Girgis](https://www.linkedin.com/in/roger-girgis-a46b959b/?originalSubdomain=ca) and [Felix Heide](https://www.cs.princeton.edu/~fheide/).
+During my Ph.D., I have completed an internship at [Torc Robotics](https://torc.ai) on generative models for data-driven simulation, working closely with [Roger Girgis](https://www.linkedin.com/in/roger-girgis-a46b959b/?originalSubdomain=ca) and [Felix Heide](https://www.cs.princeton.edu/~fheide/).

 Prior to this, I obtained an Master's in Computer Science from the University of Waterloo, where I worked with Prof. [Krzysztof Czarnecki](https://uwaterloo.ca/electrical-computer-engineering/profile/k2czarne) on joint motion prediction for autonomous vehicles.
 I received my Bachelor's degree in Computer Science and Mathematics from the University of Victoria, where I worked with Prof. [George Tzanetakis](http://webhome.csc.uvic.ca/~gtzan/index.html) on machine learning for music.